Rally Speedway: Reception

 Lee Pappas of ANALOG Computing wrote in January 1984 that Rally Speedway "is one of the nicest designed and executed games for the [Atari 8-bit]".
-In the May 1984 issue of Electronic Games, Bill Kunkel praised the graphics and the variety of menu options for customizing the game, calling it "a virtual role model for games of this type."
+In the May 1984 issue of Electronic Games, Bill Kunkel praised the graphics and the variety of menu options for customizing the game, calling it "a virtual role model for games of this type".
 A 1984 review in Hi-Res magazine called Rally Speedway "graphically gorgeous" but criticized the top-down perspective for being less exciting than a behind-the-car view.

 Legacy

-Rally Speedways concept of two-player gameplay served as a template for the implementation of the head-to-head mode in the Codemasters game Micro Machines.
-In the latter, the concept was modified by introducing a scoring system instead of time penalties.